 - Place the pork on a rack to let the meat dry.

-- Pat the meat with paper towels to remove extra water.
+- Pat the meat with paper towels to remove as much water as possible.

 - Take your rock salt and black pepper and rub them all over the pork leg to remove the remaining water and flavor the meat.

 - Gently place the pork cut into a plastic container, cover the top with cling film, and put the meat in your fridge to chill overnight.

 - However, if you can’t wait overnight, you can dehydrate the meat in the sun or air blow and let the meat sit for at least 6 hours.

 Once your meat is well dehydrated, you can now fry it for a crispy, tasty exterior.